vulogov/pyzabbix-agent/README.md

 * Installation.

 At this moment, I do not recommend to use this module in a production environment.
 There are bugs.
 There are undetected issues.

-First you have to do is to modify MAIN_PYTHON_LIB in python.c and point it to your actual Python dynamic library.
-This module will pre-load Python library during the startup.
-This is necessary for the Python dynamic modules.
+Run ./configure script

-Next, check the include path and compilation parameters in Makefile and run male
+Check the include path and compilation parameters in Makefile and run male

 Copy python.so to the directory defined by LoadModulePath in